MYOMAO/QualityControl/README.md

 If you do not see this, you need to restart the run.
 Go to the restarting QC section to see how to restart the QC

-%### Step 4: Check if the QC task runs properly

-%First, see what files are available in the folder "infiles/Run1"

-%ls infiles/Run1

-%You should see some files.
-For my case

-%Split2.bin  Split3.bin Split5.bin  Split9.bin

-%Now create a pipe:

-%mkfifo data-link2

-%Inject the lz4 file to the pipe

-%lz4 -d -c -f data-link2.lz4 > data-link2

-%Now you should see your terminal is hanging there.

-%Now start a new terminal go to the directory /home/its/zshi/workdir/

-%Now you can move the file data-link2 to the checking folder infiles/Run1

-%mv data-link2 infiles/Run1

-%Now go back to the GUI and go to the layout "Current File Processing".
-Wait for a 1 - 3 minutes and refresh the page

-%You should be able to see the title "Current File Name: "infile/Run1/data-link2" (depending on the name of the files you copied to Run1)

-%If you do see that, that means QC is running properly.

-%If you do not see the update of the filename to you copied file.
-You will need restart the QC.
-Go to the restarting QC section to see how to restart the QC